Euro zone mulls covered bonds for Italy, Spain

 "If member states in distress can overcome the political hurdle that now they have to provide collateral it could all work out pretty nicely," the first official said.

-To access ESM support at primary auctions, Italy and Spain would have to apply formally for a program and sign a memorandum of understanding listing conditions for such help.
+To access ESM support at primary auctions, Italy and Spain would have to apply formally for a programme and sign a memorandum of understanding listing conditions for such help.

 Neither government is keen to do that, because of the political stigma attached, the imposed conditions and the prospect of intrusive monitoring.